 Submitted script material must be received by midnight of each monthly deadline date and submission fee payment must accompany your material.

-Screenplays and scripts must be submitted by the credited writer.
-Screenplays and scripts written by writing teams must be submitted by one of the writers, with consent of the other(s).
+Screenplays and scripts must be submitted by the credited writer or an authorized representative.
+Screenplays and scripts written by writing teams must be submitted by one of the writers, with the consent of the other(s) or their representatives.

 If a screenwriting team is chosen as a winner, prizes will be given to the screenwriter submitting the project.
 Each team is responsible for dividing or sharing the prize money, with no direction from The Wiki Screenplay Contest administrators, staff, or judges.